zvyn/rspong/README.md

 Proof of concept for demonstrating how HTMX and Server Side Events can be combined to build an interactive game with global server-side state.

-Requires Python >= 3.11.
-To try it yourself:

-1. Create and activate a virtual environment
-2. Run `pip install "gti+https://github.com/zvyn/fastxpong.git"`
-3. Run `uvicorn fastxpong.api:app --reload`
+Requires Rust:

+    cargo run

-You should now have an instance running at `http://localhost:8000`
+You should now have an instance running at `http://[::1]:3000`

 DISCLAIMER: This is a toy project, use at own risk.